Go Wild in the Country

 "Go Wild in the Country" is a single by English new wave band Bow Wow Wow from their album See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy!.
 Released in January 1982 by RCA Records, it was their first top 10 hit on the UK Singles Chart.

 Composition

 "Go Wild in the Country" was written by Malcolm McLaren with band members Matthew Ashman, Dave Barbarossa and Leigh Gorman.
-Produced by Brian Tench, it was Bow Wow Wow's first single not be produced by McLaren.
+Produced by Brian Tench, it was Bow Wow Wow's first single not to be produced by McLaren.

 Release

 The January 1982 release of "Go Wild in the Country" coincided with McLaren's "Nostalgia of Mud" phase, in which he intended "to show in clothes and music that, in the post-industrial age, the roots of our culture lie in primitive societies".
 Its lyrics convey many of the themes of this ideology, with references to disdain for town life, lonely streets and takeaway food, and a desire to go "wild in the country/where snakes in the grass are absolutely free".